quist00/carpentries.org/_posts/2024/01/2024-01-24-announcing-cchd24.md

 * Giacomo Peru, SSI - Edinburgh
 * Till Sauerwein, ZB MED - Cologne

-Over the coming months, the organising committee will actively participate in several initiatives to ensure a successful CCHD2024.
+Over the coming months, the organising committee will lead several initiatives to ensure a successful CCHD2024.
 These efforts include:

 * calling for workshops and session contributions
 * drafting a program